cdubbx/IS218-Project/competitive_analysis.md

 Our business:
 Archetype: Pioneer and Ruler
 We want to be a pioneer in e-commerce, offering a ruler-like dominance in providing quality products and services.

-Methods of Persuasion:
 Quality Assurance: We offer high-quality products and services, ensuring customers receive reliable and premium items.
 Exclusive Deals: We offer exclusive deals and promotions to attract and retain customers, creating a sense of exclusivity.
 User-Friendly Platform: We focus on providing a seamless and user-friendly online shopping experience to compete with the giants.
+Our persona is "Olivia", who is a discerning explorer.
+She appreciates businesses that are pioneers in providing curated, premium products.
+The ruler-like dominance in quality assurance and exclusive deals appeals to her desire for reliability and a touch of exclusivity.
+Olivia is drawn to the platform's user-friendly interface, allowing her to effortlessly navigate and find products that match her unique taste.
+This is why we want to be a pioneer in e-commerce, offering a ruler-like dominance in providing quality products and services.